bnowack/backbone-php/README.md

 * JSON-based configuration for both server-side and client-side components
 * As much app logic as possible in JavaScript or JSON, server-side PHP only for validation and custom processing beyond built-in JSON API
-* admin panel for accounts (1st = admin), model data, background script status, event logs, (confirmation of model changes?)
+* admin panel for accounts (email of 1st admin is specified in config), model data, background script status, event logs, (confirmation of model changes?)
 * self-monitoring and auto-restarting scripts for background operations
 * message-based synchronization
 * dynamic XML Sitemap and HTML generation for selected model data